Brayoh-ux/Myquote/README.md

 # Myquote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.
+This project was generated with [Angular CLI]version 11.1.2.
+# Author
+BrianMbugua Nderitu

-## Development server
+# Development server
+Create new folder using ng new Quotes
+Followed by code .To Edit as you see fit.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+This helps you manage you code with ease.

 ## Build